How Federal Reserve interest rates affect bank interest rates

 2. How the federal funds rate affects savings

-🔃Updated May 2023 with the results of the May meeting of the Federal Open Market Committee when they raised the target Federal Funds Rate by 25 basis points to 5.00%-5.25%.
+🔃Updated March 2024 with the results of the March meeting of the Federal Open Market Committee when it, again, did not change the target Federal Funds Rate, it remains 5.25%-5.50%.
+The next meeting is in March.

 What is the Federal Open Market Committee?